MonashNovaRover/nova/nixfiles/doc/nixos.md

 }
 ```

-You must set state versions and a _Nova device profile_ for the configuration to work.
-For example:
+You should set state versions and a _Nova device profile_.

 ```nix
 {